 Early childhood education is provided by the non-government sector including churches and other community based groups.
 Free, compulsory schooling in Kiribati consists of 6 years of primary and 3 years of secondary school education.
 At the end of year 9, examinations determine student’s ability to progress into senior secondary school.

-Secondary education is provided by both the government and a number of privately operated church schools.
+Secondary education in Kiribati is provided by both the government and a number of privately operated church schools.

-The ESSP is directly linked to the new Kiribati Development Plan (KDP), and as such, reflects the key objectives of government policies along with regional and international polices on education (including PACREF).
+The plan is directly linked to the new Kiribati Development Plan, and as such, reflects the key objectives of government policies along with regional and international polices on education (including PACREF).
 It also draws on lessons learned from implementing the previous education sector plan (2016-2019), as well as on a number of analytical reports, national consultations, education research studies, and results from national and international assessments.

 The strategic plan aims to provide the young people of Kiribati with the knowledge, skills, wisdom, morality, and ability to strengthen Kiribati’s cultural identity, so that they can prosper and thrive against the challenges of today and tomorrow.
-To do so, the ESSP is articulated around 5 goals, all aimed at improving the quality of education, and to achieve the national aspirations for all children in the country:
+To do so, Kiribati education sector plan is articulated around 5 goals, all aimed at improving the quality of education, and to achieve the national aspirations for all children in the country:

-- The Ministry of Education is strategically, effectively and efficiently supporting the delivery of quality education and other services
+- The Ministry of Education of Kiribati is strategically, effectively and efficiently supporting the delivery of quality education and other services.

-- Ministry staff have the skills, knowledge and abilities to deliver high quality education services and lead the education sector into the future
+- Ministry of Education's staff have the skills, knowledge and abilities to deliver high quality education services and lead the education sector into the future.

 - The Ministry of Education is maintaining strong partnership that supports the delivery of high-quality education.